bilelmoussaoui/Hardcode-Tray/README.md

 ### Config file
 Hardcode-Tray also supports a JSON config file that can be placed under `~/.config`.
 The file must be named `hardcode-tray.json`.
 The file supports the following options for now.
 - `blacklist`: a list of applications that you don't want to be fixed.
-- `conversion-tool`: the default tool to be used everytime you use the script.
+- `conversion-tool`: the default tool to be used every time you use the script.
 - `icons` : An object, that contains `theme` and `size` for the Gtk icon theme and the icon size to be used.
 - `backup-ignore` : A boolean, to configure either you want default icons to be saved on the backup folder or not.

-An example of the config file can be found [here](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/config.json).
+An example of the config file can be found [here](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/data/config.json).
-Passing `--theme` `--conversion-tool` `--size` will overwrite the default settings.
+Passing `--theme` `--conversion-tool` `--size` will overwrite those settings.

 ### Uninstallation